Canada beats Finland, on to Olympic men’s hockey semifinal

 GANGNEUNG, South Korea (AP) Canada advanced to the semifinals of the Winter Olympics with a gritty 1-0 win over Finland on Wednesday night but lost starting goaltender Ben Scrivens to an undisclosed upper-body injury.

-Maxim Noreau’s goal 55 seconds into the third period was enough for Canada to reach Friday’s semifinal against Germany, which shocked top-seeded Sweden in overtime.
+Maxim Noreau’s goal 55 seconds into the third period was enough for Canada to reach Friday’s semifinal against Germany, which shocked top-seeded Sweden 4-3 in overtime.
+The Russian team plays the Czech Republic in the other semifinal.

+”I saw it from the bench.
+It had eyes,” Canada captain Chris Kelly said of the winning goal. ”A fantastic (faceoff) win by (O’Dell).
+That’s kind of what it takes.
+Just one play and that’s the difference.”

 Scrivens started the game, but gave way to Kevin Poulin at 4:17 of the second period after a crushing Eric O’Dell check sent Finnish player flying into the Canadian goaltender.
 Scrivens briefly remained in the game, but came out at the next stoppage.